Gaming: The difficulty with difficulty

-Despite an in-game cash store and dizzing unlockable array of weapons and upgrades that can be unlocked on it, gameplay somehow remains primarily skill based — at least between soldiers on the ground; vehicle perks do complicate things somewhat, especially for air units; with store exclusive lock on weapons and anti-lock traits that you can use XP boosts to equip.
+Despite an in-game cash store and dizzying array of weapons and upgrades that can be unlocked on it, gameplay somehow remains primarily skill based — at least between soldiers on the ground; vehicle perks do complicate things somewhat, especially for air units; with store exclusive lock on weapons and anti-lock traits that you can use XP boosts to equip.

 One of the few games to innovate and combine not only traditional RPG based experience based levelling with a flexible mix-and-match points system and retain a strong skill based element in multiplayer environment was Star Wars Galaxies.

 The highly protested removal of that system happened in the infamous Combat Upgrade patch, which saw the much loved (if imperfect) system curiously refactored into a simple, liner XP progression system with dreary single purpose classes.